theforeman/theforeman.org/plugins/katello/2.4/user_guide/content/index.md

 The *Start Date* and *Start Time* fields are used as the day of the week/month and time of the day to run the re-occuring syncs.

 For example a sync plan that starts on Sunday 2014-04-06 at 2:30 will occur every Sunday at 2:30 every week if it has a weekly interval.
-If on a monthly interval it would sync every month on the 6th day at 2:30.
+If on a daily interval it would sync every day at 2:30.

 ![Creating a Sync Plan](/plugins/katello/{{ page.version }}/user_guide/content/sync_plan_create.png)